Photo of Spotify on a smartphone in a car

 Like GearBrain on Facebook

-Some modern cars come with a Spotify app pre-installed, ready to be logged into with your account and used just as you would at home or on your smartphone.
+Some modern cars came with a Spotify app pre-installed, ready to be logged into with your account and used just as you would at home or on your smartphone.
 Other options include streaming from your phone over Bluetooth, plugging in via a USB or auxiliary cable, and using Apple CarPlay or Android Auto.
-For older cars you can even tune the radio to play music coming from your smartphone.
+For older cars, you can even tune the radio to play music from your smartphone.

 Here is everything you need to know about listening to Spotify in your car.